voicesauce/opensauce-python/LINUX.md

     This will install both Tcl/Tk version 8.4 and Snack 2.2.

     Note that the code will probably work with a later versions of Tcl/Tk; it has been tested with tk8.4 and tk8.5 on Linux.
+Note that on some Linux distributions, people report a [bug that prevents Snack from working on Python with Tcl/Tk 8.6](https://bugs.launchpad.net/ubuntu/+source/snack/+bug/1510562).